Don’t Just Start A Business, Solve A Problem

 Another important point to remember is to not define your business around the product/service.
 Instead, you want to define your business around the problem or the need.

-See More On How To Identify The Problem or Need
+Know More About How To Identify The Problem or Need Your Startup Solves

 Let me know your thoughts in the comments below.
 If you like the article, please share it.